 River herring are currently captured by the Ellsworth dam fish trap.
 Some are trucked upstream to Graham Lake, some are harvested, and some are released into Lake Leonard.
 The MDIFW, in a letter dated June 26, 2019, expressed concern with alewife fish passage upstream into Green Lake because of competition with landlocked smelts.
 Smelt are an established fishery in Green Lake as well as the preferred forage species of landlocked salmon.
 (MDIFW 2019)

 Blueback herring are captured by the Ellsworth station trap operation along with alewives.
 Blueback herring typically run up-river later in the season than alewives.
-The trapped and not harvested late run river herring are released in Lake Leonard which is regarded as more suitable spawning habitat for blueback herring than the larger lakes upstream.
+The trapped and not harvested late run river herring are released in Lake Leonard because the Union River stretch from there to Graham Lake dam is regarded as more suitable spawning habitat for blueback herring than the larger lakes upstream.
 Graham lake dam upstream of Lake Leonard does not have fish passage.
 This means that the majority of the blueback herring in the Union River do not have access to Green Lake Project waters.
-(Ellsworth FLA 2015) - In May of 2021 NFH staff have observed river herring in Reeds Brook."
+(Ellsworth FLA 2015)

+It has been reported verbally to GLWP that Hatchery staff observed river herring in Reeds Brook in May of 2021.
+2021 was a very unusual flow year.
+The spring of 2021 was unusually dry.
+The gates at the dam remained closed from late Dec-2020 until late Sep-2021.
+No water was used for generation by the Project from 04-May-2021 until unusually heavy rain occurred in Jul-2021.
+Flows in Reeds Brook would have been low in May-2021, and it is likely that Hatchery staff observed river herring in the lower reach of Reeds Brook near where it enters Graham Lake.

+GLWP performed an analysis of the likely preferred alewife spawning habitat area that is present in Green Lake.
+This analysis determined that about 23.4 acres of habitat are available.
+At MDMR’s projection of 235 returning alewives per spawning acre of habitat, this amounts to a potential increase of about 5499 alewives, of which about 4680 would be harvested.
+This is a very small contribution toward MDMR’s projection of 2,000,000 alewives for harvest—even if the intermittent nature of Reeds Brook and the lack of sufficient flows for fish passage could be overcome.

 American shad

 There is no current nor historical habitat of American shad identified in the project area.
 American shad are not expected to have access to Reeds Brook now, nor in the future.
 (Ellsworth FLA 2015), (MDMR 2014)